Space Ranger: Other versions

-In the "Without You I'm Nothing" short story written by Evan Dorkin and drawn by Steven Weissman, Cryll is one of a number of ex-sidekicks living on Skid Row.
-They include Cryll, Zook, Bathound, Proty, Doiby Dickles and many others, regardless of actual location of activity, time-period, or whether they are deceased, retconned, etc. Cryll organizes them into a superhero team, but they are roundly defeated in their first mission by Evil Star and his Starlings.
+In the "Without You I'm Nothing" short story written by Evan Dorkin and drawn by Steven Weissman, Cryll is one of a number of ex-sidekicks living on Skid Row, alongside Zook, Ace the Bat-Hound, Proty, and Doiby Dickles.

-They then reorganize as an AA-type organization to help ex-sidekicks.
-During a meeting of such, Space Ranger enters and asks Cryll to rejoin him.
-Cryll, however, feels he was abandoned and chases away Space Ranger.
-During the night, Cryll has second thoughts about what he had done, and leaves before dawn to rejoin Space Ranger, to the consternation of the others.
-The oddities in this and several other offbeat stories are "explained" by crediting them to the pen of Bizarro.

 Starr also appears in DC's 2013 Threshold comic by Keith Giffen.

 In other media

 Space Ranger makes a non-speaking cameo appearance in the Batman: The Brave and the Bold episode "The Siege of Starro!".